digitalhack/LEDOnOff/README.md

 Description
 ----------------

-This repository contains and example program that toggles an LED on and off on an Arduino connected to an Android.
+This repository contains and example program that toggles an LED on and off on an Arduino connected to an Android tablet.